github/developer.github.com/content/changes/2014-05-30-more-deployment-api-updates.md

 The second change allows for specific contexts to be required when creating a deployment.
 To reconcile this issue we're introducing a new parameter called `commit_status_contexts`.
 This parameter accepts an array of named contexts that are ensured to be in a "success" state.
 If the `commit_status_contexts` array is ommitted then it will attempt to validate that all unique contexts are in a "success" state.
 If you aren't using multiple commit status contexts then this parameter can be safely omitted and we will verify the default context.

 We're also deprecating the `force` parameter entirely.
 The `force` parameter existed to bypass both the up-to date checks and the commit status checks.
-The same behavior can now be accomplished by setting both the `auto_merge` and `commit_status_check` to false.
+The same behavior can now be accomplished by setting both the `auto_merge` and `commit_status_check` to `false`.

 This will hopefully resolve the last of our concerns around the Deployments APIand we're hoping to take it out of preview mode in the next 60 days.